Well that’s a loaded title, huh?

 How often do you catch yourself saying, “I want her life.”
 Maybe not in those exact words, but at least some iteration of the phrase.
 So, you work for what someone else has, but you never get there.
 And then you see something else you want.
 You work towards that.
 And you don’t get there either.
 The next thing you know you’ve spent the majority of your time chasing after what’s rightfully someone else’s and you’ve lived up to the phrase, “Comparison is the thief of joy,” as you sulk on your couch eating a bag of Doritos, because who really cares about being a fitness model, anyway?

 If that conversation happens within us multiple times on a daily basis, how defeating and self-destructive can that be?
 Extremely.
 It’s no wonder a study connecting depression and social media concluded that “[t]hose who checked their social media most frequently were 2.7 times more likely to be depressed compared to those who checked less often.”
 You can find an even deeper analysis on the study here.

-Or what about when we can’t put our phones away during lunch or dinner with a friend.
-The phones sit on the table ready to draw anyone’s attention away from the camaraderie and towards what seems to be imminent and pressing.
+Or what about when we can’t put our phones away during lunch or dinner with a friend?
+The phones sit on the table ready to draw anyone’s attention away from the conversation and camaraderie and towards what seems to be imminent and pressing.
 Or what is just simply a silly snapchat.
 I’m a culprit of it myself, but I’m working on keeping my phone in my purse and on silent, checking it periodically if we’re waiting on someone.
 Other than that, all else can wait.

 BUT, I am not trying to be a Debbie Downer here.

 Because there is so much good that can come from social media.
 And we must be the ones creating, fostering, and advocating for that good.
-Do a social media audit on yourself by asking these questions.
+Do a social media audit on yourself by asking these questions: